moehriegitt/hob3l/doc/scadformat.md

 }
 ```

-In the following, `sphere` is the first non-empty child of
+In the following, `sphere` is the first non-ignored child of
 `difference`.

 ```